elliehoward/react-audio-visualization/README.md

 let audio = this.refs.audio;
 audio.crossOrigin = "anonymous"
  ```
-After that we pass the audio tag into the Audio context object we instantiated.
+After that we pass the audio tag into the Audio context method to create an audio source that the audio context can work with.
+Then we connect it to the audio context's analyser and then both the analyser and the audio source are connected to the context's destination.

 ```
 let audioSrc = context.createMediaElementSource(audio);